jimhouserock/temporal-mcp/README.md

 3. **Improved Debugging** - Clear descriptions help identify issues when workflows don't behave as expected
 4. **Better Developer Experience** - New team members can understand your system more quickly
 5. **Documentation As Code** - Purpose fields serve as living documentation that stays in sync with the codebase

+## Contribute & Collaborate

+We're building this together.
+- Share your own workflow configs
+- Improve descriptions
+- Share your demos (video or GIF) in issues

+Let's unleash the power of AI and Temporal together!

+## 📜 License

+This project is licensed under the MIT License - see the LICENSE file for details.
+Contributions welcome!